Prerequisites

 Make sure to save all the keys somewhere safe.

-Configure the environment to connect to Crestal’s Avail DA node.
+After building the necessary repositories, the next step is to configure your chain settings.
 Create a .envrc file and add these variables:

 # Admin account